shahab-github/shahab-github/README.md

 <!-- Keep "Hi there" or replace it with a greeting of your own! -->

 - 👋 Hi there, I’m Shahabuddin Mohammed
-- 👀 I’m interested in Devops engineering and cloud computing
+- 👀 I’m Devops engineering with over 6 years of work experience
-- 🌱 I’m currently DevSecOps
+- 🌱 I’m currently learning and implementing DevSecOps
 - 💞️ I’m looking to collaborate and make connections!
 - 📫 How to reach me shahbuddinm679@gmail.com